georgringer/extbase_with_no_l10n_parent/Readme.md

 # TYPO3 Extension `extbase_with_no_l10n_parent`

+---

+**NOTE:** The TYPO3 Core supports extbase records with no language parent since TYPO3 12.4 (https://review.typo3.org/c/Packages/TYPO3.CMS/+/82087).
+This extension is therefore only relevant for TYPO3 11.5 any below.

+---

 This extension changes the behaviour of Extbase to show also records without a language parent.

 **Example**: Given are the following records